ugururesin/portfolio/README.md

-# Portfolio by Ugur Uresin
+# A Portfolio by Ugur Uresin
 Data Science Professional, Product Owner
 PhD in the field of Digital Twin